alex-l-f/Whisper-Live-Translator/README.md

 # Whisper-Live-Translator

-An incredibly messy whisper interface to live translate audio from an input audio device
+An incredibly messy whisper interface to live translate audio from an input audio device Requires a CUDA compatible GPU

 ## Instructions

+1) Install pytorch with cuda support
-1) Install OpenAI's Whisper through pip: ```pip install git+https://github.com/openai/whisper.git```
+2) Install OpenAI's Whisper through pip: ```pip install openai-whisper```
-2) Push your audio to translate through an audio device (an easy solution is something like this: https://vb-audio.com/Cable/)
+3) Push your audio to translate through an audio device (an easy solution is something like this: https://vb-audio.com/Cable/)
-3) Make sure the settings in whisperlive.py are correct(IMPORTANT), and run it
+4) Make sure the settings in whisperlive.py are correct(IMPORTANT), and run it
-4) Select the audio device your audio to translate is coming through from the dropdown
+5) Select the audio device your audio to translate is coming through from the dropdown
-5) Click start to start translating
+6) Click start to start translating
-6) You can also toggle the interface durign translation, which will hide the options and make the window semi-transparent
+7) You can also toggle the interface durign translation, which will hide the options and make the window semi-transparent

 ## Additional Info
 The translation process takes about 4-8 seconds depending on your hardware/model, so if you use the "Listen" option the audio will be "Seconds/Sample" + 4-8 seconds ahead of the translation

 If you want to use this to watch a livestream, I recommend opening 2 copies of the video.
 One just to get the audio to translate, and the other to watch and listen to, on a 6ish second delay.